lzlarryli/lzlarryli.github.io/index.md

 You have reached Lizao (Larry) Li's homepage.
 I am an applied mathematician with experience in numerical analysis, optimization, machine learning, and statistics.
-Currently I work as a research software engineer at Google.
+Currently I work as a software engineer at Google.

 [LinkedIn](https://www.linkedin.com/in/lizaoli) -
 [GitHub](https://github.com/lzlarryli) -